ETAAcademy/ETAAcademy-ZK-Meme/65_LaBRADOR_Greyhound.md

 #### Supporting Large Modulus Arithmetic: R1CS mod $2^d + 1$

 Many real-world applications operate over large moduli, such as $q = 2^{64} + 1$, which are incompatible with the binary trick above.
-LaBRADOR extends its framework to support **modulo-$2^d + 1$ arithmetic**, enabling efficient constraints over large integers.
+LaBRADOR extends its framework to support **modulo- $2^d + 1$ arithmetic**, enabling efficient constraints over large integers.

 - **Embedding into Lattices via Ring Morphism**:
   Elements of $\mathbb{Z}_{2^d + 1}$ are embedded into the polynomial ring $R_q$ using the morphism: